SAQ Executive and Leadership Team

 Leadership Overview

-SAQ has 5 executives leading key functions including strategy, finance, and union relations.
+SAQ has 5 executives leading key functions including strategy, finance, and labor relations.

 Leadership Roles at SAQ